 Section 8.
 Assignments by Community Association.
 Any or all of the right and powers, titles, easements and estates reserved or given to the Severn Woods Homeowners Association in this declaration may be assigned to any one or more corporations or assigns that will agree to assume said right, powers, duties, and obligations and carry out and perform same.
 Any such assignment or transfer shall be made by appropriate recorded instrument in writing in which the assignee or transferee shall join for the purpose of evidencing its acceptance of such rights and powers; and such assignee or transferee shall thereupon have the same rights and powers and be subject to the same obligations and duties as are herein given to and assumed by the Association.

 Section 9.
 Homeowner Meetings.
 Homeowner Meetings must be held at minimum once a calendar year organized by the Board and 30 days minimum notice must be given to all Owners in writing ahead of said meetings.
 Previous homeowner meeting minutes should be voted on by the Owners to be denoted as the official record, but a minimum quorum to vote on such shall not be required[5].

+Section 10.
+Common Area Landscaping.
+To prevent potential abuse by landscapers and tighten the budget for the landscaping services rendered by the Board for just the Common Areas in the community, Board must adhere to the following restrictions for any paid services:

+Mowing shall occur no sooner than every 2 weeks.

+Edging shall occur no sooner than every 4 weeks.

+No mowing/edging may start before April 1.

+No mowing/edging may occur after November 10.

+No period of mowing/edging shall span longer than 32 weeks or 216 days in any given year (ex.
+April 7 to November 7 if Monday was the day of choice for the landscaper).

+Permitted Exception: If grass gets 9 inches or taller and HOA needs to act to prevent a fine by county for grass located on a Common Area (occurs at 12 inches), Board may greenlight the expense of additional mowing that would otherwise violate this statute.
+[6]

 ARTICLE XI: Board Ethics[5]